RFA Olmeda: Falklands War

+1994

+Gulf War

+In January 1994, she was deployed to the Persian Gulf in support of naval units involved in Operation Granby.

 Decommissioning

 In July 1994 Olmeda was sold for £1.2m to Singaporean owners and renamed Niaxco.
 She then sailed under her own power from Portsmouth to Alang Ship Breaking Yard in India, arriving in August.
 Breaking up commenced on 23 December.